therowsee/RafaMusicBot/config/README.md

 ## Spotify Vars

-- You can play tracks or playlists from spotify from Yukki Music bot
+- You can play tracks or playlists from spotify from DitxyzBot
 - You'll need these two vars to make spotify play working.
 This is not essential , you can leave them blank if you want.

 ### How to get these?
-[Read from here](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/spotify)
+[Read from here](https://notreallyshikhar.gitbook.io/DitMusik/deployment/spotify)

 1. `SPOTIFY_CLIENT_ID` : Get it from https://developer.spotify.com/dashboard